syntaxHax/demonDrop/README.md

     - on the Flipper Zero screen you will see "DONE" once the payload has executed
 - unplug the Flipper Zero from the target and (hopefully) enjoy your new C2 beacon
 </div>

+Only use ethically, responsibly, and with permission!
+I cannot be held responsible for any misuse of this code.